-The CRM Code says firms should make a decision as to whether or not to reimburse a customer without undue delay.
-There are however some circumstances where I need to consider whether a reimbursement decision under the provisions of the CRM Code can be stayed.
-If the case is subject to investigation by a statutory body and the outcome might reasonably inform the firm's decision, the CRM Code allows a firm, at R3(1)(c), to wait for the outcome of that investigation before making a reimbursement decision.
-By asking us to also pause on reaching an outcome, it's possible Lloyds considers that R3(1)(c) applies in this case.
+The Code says firms should make a decision on whether to reimburse a customer without undue delay.
+There are however some circumstances where I need to consider whether a reimbursement decision under the provisions of the Code can be stayed.
+If the case is subject to investigation by a statutory body and the outcome might reasonably inform the firm's decision, the Code allows a firm, at R3(1)(c), to wait for the outcome of that investigation before making a reimbursement decision.

+Before our Investigator issued their assessment on this case, NatWest told our service it considers that R3(1)(c) applies in this case.